Félix Mayol: Career

-In the early years of the 20th century some of Mayol's performances were captured by an early form of talking picture.
-He would record his voice, then the motion picture camera would film him as he lip-synced to the record.
+In the early years of the 20th century some of Mayol's performances were captured on the Gaumont Chronophone sound film system.
+He would first record his voice, then the motion picture camera would film him as he lip-synced to the record.
 Several of his Phonoscènes exist.

 Other activities

 The teenaged Maurice Chevalier took a risk by impersonating Mayol in small-time cafe entertainments, Mayol reportedly recognised the young man's talent and gave him his blessing, which led Chevalier to the Casino de Paris and the Folies Bergère.

 Shortly after World War I, he purchased a plot of land in Toulon and donated it to the local sports club, RC Toulonnais, for the building of a stadium.
 The facility, named Stade Mayol in his honor, remains in use today (after several renovations) as the home ground for the Toulon rugby team.

 Personal life

 Mayol never married, and many stories circulated of his homosexual liaisons, including an attempt to seduce Chevalier.
 His brother, Charles Mayol, founded a music publishing company to print his works.